gvwilson/sensibleadventures/cloudherd/cloudherd.md

 sit and gossip with Sensy, but the last time Rash had joined them, it had somehow seemed much too small.

 She sighed.
-No matter what her mother said, she really did need to talk to Sensy and find out if she and Rash were made at each other.  *Tomorrow*, she promised herself, reaching for the dayglass lamp and twisting the cover closed.
+No matter what her mother said, she needed to talk to Sensy and find out why she and Rash were made at each other.  *Tomorrow*, she promised herself, reaching for the dayglass lamp and twisting the cover closed.

 She held it in her hand for a second, wondering if the dayglass stopped shining when there was nowhere for the light to go or whether the light bounced around